frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 "Remain in me, and I in you" (John 15:4).
 Christianity is the religion of remaining in God, and we remain in Him through the norms of our plan of life---our spiritual reading, our presence of God, our Rosary, our sacraments---so that we can dream, to dream with faith.

 When it\'s dark you can see the stars.
-There might be dark moments in our life where we don\'t see things clearly, but we look up and we see stars---far-away planets that God wants us to conquer; amazing realities.
+There might be dark moments in our life where we don\'t see things clearly, but we look up and we see stars---far-away planets that God wants us to conquer, amazing realities.
 This is how all the saints lived.

 We are invited not just to make acts of faith from time to time, but to live by faith, our bread and butter.